 Here are some notes about the ingredients used.
 For quantities and full instructions, see the recipe card below.

 - Strawberries- You need frozen strawberries for the strawberry sauce.
 Because they release more liquid that fresh berries, they're perfect to use in fillings!
-They're also cheaper and available year round (yes, I'd even eat an icebox cake in the Winter!!).
+They're also cheaper and available year round.
 You can add sliced fresh strawberries on top of the cake as a garnish.

 - Granulated sugar- White sugar enhances the natural sweetness of the strawberries.
 The filling is more like strawberry compote rather than jam since the sugar isn't cooked down for very long.
 This results in a slightly lighter and fresher texture that complements the cake layers.

-- Powdered sugar- This sweetens the whipped cake filling instead of sweetened condensed milk (which is traditionally used).
+- Powdered sugar- Sweetens the whipped cake filling instead of sweetened condensed milk.

 - Heavy cream- Heavy cream is whipped with the cream cheese and powdered sugar to create a stabilized whipped topping that holds its shape, similar to Cool Whip!
 Cold heavy cream will whip up better.